MTKilpatrick/pxt-microbit-ssd1309/README.md

 ## nokialcd

-This driver suite for the Nokia 3110/3410 LCD screen.
+This driver suite for the SSD1309 128x64 display SPI

 ## Licence